-In cases where individuals are a member of a couple only one person can be eligible for main supporter status.
+In cases where individuals are a member of a couple only 1 person can be eligible for main supporter status.

 If both members of a couple could be assessed as being the main supporter and neither agrees to surrender claim for that status:

 - a written determination must specify the person who has been determined as the main supporter, and